tsidhwani/Personal_Projects/FlowChartStudyTool/READ_ME.md

 **Building Phase:**

-$ python study_tool.py--- Binary Tree Study Tool ---First, let's build your study tree.You will define questions and the 'yes'/'no' paths for each.Enter the text for this node (question or final answer): Does it live in the ocean?Is this a leaf node (a final answer)? (y/n): nLet's define the 'NO' branch for the question: 'Does it live in the ocean?'Enter the text for this node (question or final answer): Does it have stripes?Is this a leaf node (a final answer)? (y/n): nLet's define the 'NO' branch for the question: 'Does it have stripes?'Enter the text for this node (question or final answer): It might be a Lion.Is this a leaf node (a final answer)? (y/n): yLet's define the 'YES' branch for the question: 'Does it have stripes?'Enter the text for this node (question or final answer): It might be a Zebra.Is this a leaf node (a final answer)? (y/n): yLet's define the 'YES' branch for the question: 'Does it live in the ocean?'Enter the text for this node (question or final answer): Is it a mammal?Is this a leaf node (a final answer)? (y/n): nLet's define the 'NO' branch for the question: 'Is it a mammal?'Enter the text for this node (question or final answer): It might be a Fish.Is this a leaf node (a final answer)? (y/n): yLet's define the 'YES' branch for the question: 'Is it a mammal?'Enter the text for this node (question or final answer): It might be a Whale.Is this a leaf node (a final answer)? (y/n): yTree construction complete!
+$ python study_tool.py--- Binary Tree Study Tool ---

+First, let's build your study tree.
+You will define questions and the 'yes'/'no' paths for each.
+Enter the text for this node (question or final answer): Does it live in the ocean?
+Is this a leaf node (a final answer)? (y/n): n
+Let's define the 'NO' branch for the question: 'Does it live in the ocean?'Enter the text for this node (question or final answer): Does it have stripes?
+Is this a leaf node (a final answer)? (y/n): n
+Let's define the 'NO' branch for the question: 'Does it have stripes?'Enter the text for this node (question or final answer): It might be a Lion.
+Is this a leaf node (a final answer)? (y/n): y
+Let's define the 'YES' branch for the question: 'Does it have stripes?'Enter the text for this node (question or final answer): It might be a Zebra.
+Is this a leaf node (a final answer)? (y/n): y
+Let's define the 'YES' branch for the question: 'Does it live in the ocean?'Enter the text for this node (question or final answer): Is it a mammal?
+Is this a leaf node (a final answer)? (y/n): n
+Let's define the 'NO' branch for the question: 'Is it a mammal?'Enter the text for this node (question or final answer): It might be a Fish.
+Is this a leaf node (a final answer)? (y/n): y
+Let's define the 'YES' branch for the question: 'Is it a mammal?'Enter the text for this node (question or final answer): It might be a Whale.
+Is this a leaf node (a final answer)? (y/n): y
+Tree construction complete!

 **Quizzing Phase:**

---- Starting Quiz ---Answer the following questions with 'yes' or 'no'.Question: Does it live in the ocean? (yes/no): yesQuestion: Is it a mammal? (yes/no): yes--- Result --- Conclusion: It might be a Whale.Would you like to take the quiz again? (y/n): y--- Starting Quiz ---Answer the following questions with 'yes' or 'no'.Question: Does it live in the ocean? (yes/no): noQuestion: Does it have stripes? (yes/no): yes--- Result --- Conclusion: It might be a Zebra.Would you like to take the quiz again? (y/n): nThank you for using the Study Tool.
+--- Starting Quiz ---Answer the following questions with 'yes' or 'no'.
+Question: Does it live in the ocean? (yes/no): yes
+Question: Is it a mammal? (yes/no): yes

+--- Result --- Conclusion: It might be a Whale.

+Would you like to take the quiz again? (y/n): y
+--- Starting Quiz ---Answer the following questions with 'yes' or 'no'.
+Question: Does it live in the ocean? (yes/no): no
+Question: Does it have stripes? (yes/no): yes

+--- Result --- Conclusion: It might be a Zebra.

+Would you like to take the quiz again? (y/n): n
+Thank you for using the Study Tool.
 Goodbye!
 ## Code Overview

 -   `TreeNode` **class**: The basic building block.
 Each instance holds `data` (text) and pointers to `left` (no) and `right` (yes) children.